openjs-foundation/cross-project-council/WORKING_GROUPS.md

 should be revoked.

-A Working Group's charter can be revoked either by consent of the Working Group's members or by a TSC vote.
-Once revoked, any future work that arises becomes the responsibility of the TSC.
+A Working Group's charter can be revoked either by consent of the Working Group's members or by a CPC vote.
+Once revoked, any future work that arises becomes the responsibility of the CPC.

 ## Joining a WG